goto-eof/been/README.md

 # Been!

-Keep track of countries in the World that you have visited.
-The app visualizes the visited countries both as a list and as a world map.
+Keep track of places in the World that you have visited.
+The app visualizes the visited countries and cities as a list and as a world map.
+Been! allows also to export and import markers (stored places) in CSV format.

 # Download from Snap Store (Ubuntu)